-- Ear thermometer (not recommended in babies younger than 3 months of age)
+- Tympanic (ear) thermometer (not recommended in babies younger than 6 months of age)

 Taking a temperature rectally is the most accurate method in children under 3 years of age.
-Taking the temperature under the armpit or in the mouth can be used for older children and adults.
-Talk with your health care provider about the best way to take your temperature.
+In older children and adults, take the temperature under the armpit or in the mouth.
+Talk with your healthcare provider about the best way to take your temperature.

 Most thermometers today are digital, but there are some glass thermometers containing mercury still in use.
 Mercury is toxic substance and is dangerous to humans and the environment.
 Because glass thermometers can break, they should be disposed of properly in accordance with local, state, and federal laws.
-Contact your local health department, waste disposal authority, or fire department for information on how to safely dispose of mercury thermometers.
+For information on how to safely dispose of a mercury thermometer, contact your local health department, waste disposal authority, or fire department.

 How is a fever treated?

-You can treat a fever with acetaminophen or ibuprofen in dosages advised by your health care provider.
-Switching between giving acetaminophen and ibuprofen can cause medication errors and may lead to side effects.
+You can treat a fever with acetaminophen or ibuprofen in dosages advised by your healthcare provider.
+Switching between giving acetaminophen and ibuprofen can cause medicine errors and may lead to side effects.
 Never give aspirin to a child or young adult who has a fever.

 A lukewarm bath may reduce the fever.
 Alcohol rubdowns are no longer recommended.

-Call right away if any of the following occur with a fever:
+Call right away or seek immediate medical attention if any of the following occur with a fever:

 - Feeling dull or sleepy

 - Purple spotted rash